 Another interesting dune view.

-The view looking back into the San Luis Valley.
+The view looking down into the San Luis Valley was stunning.

 Contrast abound!

 Mount Herard.
 As you can tell by the pictures this place is very interesting.
-Back to the parking lot and a bathroom stop was made before we would head to our next stop at Blanca.
+We hiked back down to the parking lot and a bathroom stop was made before we headed to our next stop at Blanca.

 Cleveland Peak.

-The sand dunes sure stand out againist the mountains.
+The sand dunes really stood out against the mountains behind them.

-More construction delays yielded a few more pictures.
-We drove back down Colorado 150 to US 160 east to the little town of Blanca and our next stop.
+While waiting for the escort vehicle, we took several pictures and more construction delays yielded a few more.
+We drove back down Colorado 150 to US 160 east to the little town of Blanca, our next stop.

-A switch stand still remains.
+Next came upon a switch with the switch stand still remaining.
 I made my way towards the unique engine.

-San Luis Southern D-500 was powered by a 1091 cubic inch International Harvester engine using a hydraulic transmission.
-This powered the euclid truck axle that is used to transmit power to the chains for the axles.
-The turret cab was provided for maximum visibility.
-It was built in 1954/1955 by San Luis Southern workers
+San Luis Southern D-500 was powered by a 1,091 cubic inch International Harvester engine using a hydraulic transmission.
+This powered the Euclid truck axle that was used to transmit power to the chains for the axles.
+A turret cab provided maximum visibility.
+It was built in 1954/1955 by San Luis Southern workers.

 More views of the SLS D-500.

-Behind the D-500 is the remains of Plymouth ML8 ex Utah Power and Light and bought in 1977.
-The gasoline engine was pulled in 1980 so that a caterpillar engine could be installed but the work never finished so it has sat here since.
-Once we had finished photographing these unique engines we left them to the winds of time and walked back to the car.
+Behind the D-500 is the remains of Plymouth ML8, ex.
+Utah Power and Light, bought in 1977.
+The gasoline engine was removed in 1980 so that a caterpillar engine could be installed, but the work never finished, so it has remained here since.
+Once we finished photographing these unique engines, we left them to the winds of time and walked back to the car.

-Remains of some of the track that once went south out of Blanca.
-After having great success at this Ghost Railroad, we headed back to US 160 and went over La Veta Pass to Walsenburg.
+We found the remains of some of the track that once went south from Blanca.
+After having great success at this ghost railroad, we headed back to US 160 and went over La Veta Pass to Walsenburg.

-Here we photographed the old Colorado & Southern Station in Walsenburg.
+Here we photographed the old Colorado & Southern station.

-A look at the junction with the BNSF and UP curving off which becomes the San Luis and Rio Grande Railroad.
+We looked at the junction with the BNSF and UP curving off to become the San Luis and Rio Grande Railroad.
 From there it was back down Interstate 25 to Trinidad.

-10/30/06 After a good continental breakfast along with TV programs on the Salem Witch Trails and Three Deadly Women on the History Channel we checked out.
-On the way to the gas station , Chris spotted a railroad display here in Trinidad and we stopped to have a look.
+10/30/2006 After a good continental breakfast, along with TV programs on the Salem Witch Trails and Three Deadly Women on the History Channel, we checked out.
+On the way to the gas station, Chris spotted a railroad display here in Trinidad and we stopped to have a look.

-The train had CB&Q C&S 2-4-0 638, Coach C&S 545 and CB&Q Caboose 10507.
-We gassed up the rental car at Shell before we settled up with JJ Motors.
-They let us drive the car back to the Amtrak station.
+The train had CB&Q (C&S) 2-4-0 638, C&S Coach 545 and CB&Q Caboose 10507.
+We fuelled up the rental car at Shell before we settled up with JJ Motors.
+They let us drive the car back to the Amtrak station and I took pictures of it.

 Views of the Trinidad Amtrak Station.
 Looking down the tracks east I spotted a building with a Santa Fe symbol on it.
 I decided to walk down and get a picture of it.